Frequently Asked Questions

 Some courses use open-book exams as a way to reinforce the class subjects.

 Once you have completed a Certificate of Merit Student Application, any Arboretum courses that you completed in the last 12 months (from the date you apply) that were identified as fulfilling requirements for the Blue Ridge Naturalist Certificate of Merit count!
 Unfortunately courses at other institutions will not apply towards completion of the Certificate of Merit.

-Click here for a link to the Spring 2013 Adult Education Catalog.
+Click here for a link to the Fall 2013 Adult Education Catalog.
 The Spring 2014 catalog will be available in late January.
 Go to the Natural History section.
 All of these classes are either core requirements or electives for the BRN program.

-If you have additional questions, please email firstname.lastname@example.org or call The North Carolina Arboretum's Adult Education Coordinator, Margaret Kosco at 828-665-2492, x 222.
+If you have additional questions, please email Beth Johnson at firstname.lastname@example.org or call The North Carolina Arboretum's Adult Education Coordinator, Beth Johnson at 828-665-2492, x 222.